siradel-telecom/web-services/Sample/Readme.md

 You can directly reuse transmitter from the transmitter table into the network file (.csv).

 ### Antenna
+-> input.json : add antenna you want to use

 	"antennas": [
 	{
 		"name": " Tarana_BN_3GHz_Compact_R0 ",
 		"antennaFile": "./ Tarana_BN_3GHz_Compact_R0.xml"

+  -> network file (.csv) : use this antenna name for antenna field

 ### Receiver height
 -> input.json (receptionHeights)
 ### Receiver antenna gain (dBi) and Simulation margin (dB)